neo4j/neo4j/packaging/standalone/standalone-community/src/main/distribution/text/community/plugins/README.txt

 -------------

 White listing can be used to allow loading only a few extensions from a larger library.
-The configuration setting dbms.security.procedures.whitelist is used to name certain procedures that should be available from a library.
+The configuration setting dbms.security.procedures.allowlist is used to name certain procedures that should be available from a library.
 It defines a comma-separated list of procedures that are to be loaded.
 The list may contain both fully-qualified procedure names, and partial names with the wildcard *.

 For example, to only load a subset of the APOC library of procedures:

-    # Example white listing
+    # Example allow listing
-    dbms.security.procedures.whitelist=apoc.coll.*,apoc.load.*
+    dbms.security.procedures.allowlist=apoc.coll.*,apoc.load.*